GIScience/Leaflet.Heightgraph/README.md

 }
 ```

+### imperial
+Allows to use imperial units instead of the metric system.

 ### mappings
 You may add a mappings object to customize the colors and labels in the height graph.
 Without adding custom mappings the segments and labels within the graph will be displayed in random colors.